 The cost of living is sky rocketing.
 Everything from petrol prices to the weekly food shop is on the rise, with a headline inflation rate of 7% according to the BBC.
 We all know times are tough, which is why knowing your options is key when it comes to having a savings account and managing your finances.

-To help you understand what’s available to you, managing director of savings at Hodge, Katie Johnson, answers a few savings questions.
+To help you understand what’s available to you, managing director of savings at Hodge, Katie Johnson, answers a few of your financial and savings account questions.